Optimality of the coordinate-wise median mechanism for strategyproof facility location in two dimensions: Introduction

 The paper proceeds as follows.
 In section 2, we formally define the problem and state some characterisation results and approximation results from the literature that will be useful in our analysis.
-In section 3 and 4, we discuss the problem of finding the approximation ratio of coordinate-wise median mechanism for the utilitarian objective and the $p$-norm objective ($p \geq 2$).
-In section 5, we investigate how the coordinate wise median mechanism compares against other deterministic SP mechanisms in terms of worst-case approximation ratio for the utilitarian and $p$ norm objective.
+In section 3, we discuss the optimality of the coordinate-wise median mechanism.
+In sections 4 and 5, we discuss the problem of finding the approximation ratio of the coordinate-wise median mechanism for the utilitarian objective and the $p$-norm objective.
 Section 6 concludes.\\